CLI and Python API

 ytsaurus-client

 The main way to get started with YTsaurus is to install the ytsaurus-client package.
-To learn more about this, see Python Wrapper.
+For more information, see Python Wrapper.

-Besides that, the library contains the Python API for working with CHYT available in the yt.clickhouse module:
+The package additionally contains the CHYT Python API available in the yt.clickhouse module:

 python3